 What happens in this step?
 The next layer of flavor is provided by the seasoned shrimp and tomatoes.
 This is where the distinct Creole flavors start to arise.

-Combine everything completely and simmer for about another 20 minutes, at which time there should be some liquid in the pan as a result of the simmering.
-Cook this off as much as possible.
-Now is a good time to test for salt and seasoning.
+- Mix in about ½ of the remaining Herb and Spice Blend plus the chopped tomatoes.
+Combine and simmer for another 20 minutes, cooking off the liquid Test for salt and seasoning.
 Remember, the bread will soak up a lot of the liquid and flavor, so it's okay to be a little over-seasoned at this point.

 Finish up with the stale bread